jurisgpt/selfhelp-legal-writer/README.md

 ## LegalIntake Pro — First-Mile Legal Intake Platform

-A guided and collaborative intake system that captures structured legal narratives with real-time clarification and  auditability — built for self-help clients of court, law firms and legal aid organizations
+A guided and collaborative case drafting  system that captures legal narratives drafted by lay persons and assists users draft legally sound and complete narratives — built for self-help clients of court, law firms and legal aid organizations

 ## Overview